dav-par/eng114_DevOps/Documentation/docs/cloud_computing.md

 # Cloud Computing
-Cloud computing is the practice of using a network of remote servers hosted on the internet to store, manage, and process data, rather than a local server or a personal computer.
+Cloud computing is the practice of using a network of remote servers hosted at a remote site to store, manage, and process data, rather than a local server or a personal computer.

 ## Benefits
 - Shared responsbility